Physics

 Unit 3: How do fields explain motion and electricity?

 Each unit deals with specific content contained in areas of study and is designed to enable students to achieve a set of outcomes for that unit.
-Each outcome is described in terms of key knowledge and key science skills.
+Each outcome is described in terms of key knowledge and is complemented by a set of key science skills.

 Entry

 There are no prerequisites for entry to Units 1, 2 and 3.
-Students must undertake Unit 3 prior to undertaking Unit 4.
+Students must undertake Unit 3 and Unit 4 as a sequence.
 Students entering Unit 3 without Units 1 and/or 2 may be required to undertake additional preparation as prescribed by their teacher.
-Units 1 to 4 are designed to a standard equivalent to the final two years of secondary education.
+Units 1–4 are designed to a standard equivalent to the final two years of secondary education.
 All VCE studies are benchmarked against comparable national and international curriculum.

 VCE Science subjects assume a year 10 level of maths has been completed and VCE Physics is heavily dependent on mathematical skills.
 For unit 1/2 it is recommended that students are studying General 1/2 Maths or minimum of PreVCE Methods.
 For Unit 3/4 it is strongly recommended that students have completed Unit 2 Physics and that students are studying General 3/4 Maths or another maths pathway such as Methods 1/2 or Specialist Maths.

-In this unit, students explore the power of experiments in developing models and theories.
+In this unit students explore the power of experiments in developing models and theories.
 They investigate a variety of phenomena by making their own observations and generating questions, which in turn lead to experiments.
-Students make direct observations of physics phenomena and examine the ways in which phenomena that may not be directly observable can be explored through indirect observations.

 Unit 3: How do fields explain motion and electricity?